dwachss/bililiteRange/docs/index.md

 ### `all(text: string)`

-Sets the entire text of the element to text without changing the bounds of the range.
+Sets the entire text of the element to `text` and sets the bounds to cover the entire range.

 ### `bounds()`